arapl3y/CFA-Major-Project-1/README.md

 ### The Process

 My goal for this project was to create a clean, minimal and modern portfolio page.
-I took my previous portfolio design and replaced images with colour gradients, straight lines with skewed lines and a number of other alterations to create an equal parts pleasing and engaging experience for the user.
+I took my previous portfolio design and replaced images with colour gradients, straight lines with skewed lines and a number of other alterations to create a modern and engaging experience for the user.

 <b>Previous:</b>
 <br>